A Ratio is a comparison between two things. For example, we can compare boys to girls in a class; or apple to oranges in a field and so on.

-Profitability is the ability of any business to produce “earnings.”
-The Financial Statement, which tells us whether, a company is making profits or not is the Income Statement (or Profit and Loss Statement).
-In order to understand if a business is making profits we have to look at its Net Profit Line also called “bottom line” since we always find it as last item showed on this statement.
+Profitability is the ability of anyto produce “earnings.”
+The Financial Statement, which tells us whether a company is making profits or not is the Income Statement (or Profit and Loss Statement).
+In order to understand if a is making profits we have to look at its Net Profit Line also called “bottom line” since we always find it as last item showed on this statement.

 To assess profitability we have to look at the main profitability ratios.
 Those ratios establish a relationship between different items on the Income Statement.
 On the other hand the profitability ratios also establish a relationship between items that we can find on the Income Statement (such as Operating Profit and Net Profit) with items that are instead found on the Balance Sheet.

 The Current Assets Section of the Balance Sheet is the place to look at if we want to know how liquid an organization is.
-Indeed, the Current Assets are those that will be converted into cash within one accounting cycle (one year).
+Indeed, the Current Assets are those that will be converted into accounting cycle (one year).
 Therefore, we can assume that current assets will help the company to pay short-term obligations and be less risky in the short term.
-In addition Current Assets are listed on the Balance Sheet from most liquid (cash) to least liquid (Prepaid Expenses).
-For such reasons you see on the balance sheet listed under current assets, Cash – Cash Equivalents, Short-Term Investments, Accounts Receivable, Inventories, and Prepaid Expenses.within one
+In addition, Current Assets are listed on the Balance Sheet from most liquid ( ) to least liquid (Prepaid Expenses).
+For such reasons you see on the balance sheet listed under current assets, Cash – Cash Equivalents, Short-Term Investments, Accounts Receivable, , and Prepaid Expenses.within one

 To assess the level of leverage of a company we have to look at its balance sheet.
 The aim is to understand whether the organization is using an optimal capital structure.
 How?
 Through the main Leverage/Solvency Ratios.
 The aim is to understand if the company will survive in the long run.

-When it comes to business organizations, efficiency means the ability to produce earnings by using the current assets the company has at its disposal.
+When it comes toorganizations, efficiency means the ability to produce earnings by using the current assets the company has at its disposal.
 In other words, when a company manages well its current assets, automatically becomes more efficient in the short-term.
-This happens because the liquidity of the business increases and therefore the company can afford to make more long-term investments thanks to its short-term liquidity as well.
+This happens because the liquidity of the increases and therefore the company can afford to make more long-term investments thanks to its short-term liquidity as well.